cplager/PythonInductionTree/readme.md

 - Create a set of default values.
 This is a dictionary.
-- Copy the def __init__ function changing the names as appropriate o (This function is the constructor for this class.
+- Copy the def __init__ function changing the names as appropriate
+    - (This function is the constructor for this class.
 It’s ok if you don’t know what that means yet)
 - Create a calc() function that calculates any derived values.